STJRush/handycode/Python Game 3rd Year CBA/readme.md

 Here are some pitfalls that some students have had in the past:

 - Do not add more than 3 main locations.
 Adding further locations will gets no more marks. (that's not counting the secret area with the boss fight).
 Adding 5 more stabilizers to your bike will not help.
+You get marks for more features not the same features five more times.

 - Don't do any music or sounds or fancy things until the 7 main requirments above are complete.